pete-the-programmer/road-to-tdd/index.md

+---
-# The Road to Test Driven Development
+title: The Road to Test Driven Development
+description:
+---

 1. Identify the bad code.